 1. Enjoy a meal

 Definitely enjoy a bite to eat between flights.
 You have a few places to choose from, including Costa and Starbucks cafes, grab-and-go kiosks, and restaurants and bars.
 For a leisurely meal, you may choose Coast to Coast, Halo, and The Illustrious Bar and Cafe.
-Pret-a-Manger is open 24-hours, plus the grocery store pre-Security.
+Several locations are open 24 hours.

 Another option is to buy food in the airport grocery store.
-M&S Simply Food is open 24-hours, in the Arrivals area, pre-Security.
+M&S Simply Food is open 4:00AM – 11:00PM, in the Arrivals area, pre-Security.

 2. Hang out in the lounge

 The Escape Lounge caters to travellers of any class or airline, so you can pay a one-time entry fee and access food, drinks, inclusive WiFi, and a more comfortable setting than the public terminal.
 Pre-book a lounge pass online or use your lounge membership program to gain entry.
 The Escape Lounge is located in the International Terminal, inside Security.
 See our London Stansted Airport Guide for locations and rates.

 Pick-up those last-minute souvenirs or travel items you forgot to pack.
 You’ll find typical airport staples like Duty Free, pharmacies, and shops touting sunglasses, luggage, and technology.
 Pick up a souvenir at Rituals or Glorious Britain, or hit local favorite Superdry.